sarsanaee/sarsanaee.github.io/about.md

 permalink: /
 ---

 I am a Linux Kernel Engineer at Huawei Research Cambridge.
+Thesedays I am interested in CXL technologies in QEMU and Kernel.

 I got my PhD from Queen Mary University of London, advised by [Gianni Antichi](https://gianniantichi.github.io/) and [Brent Stephens](https://www.cs.utah.edu/~brent/) at Utah/Google, [PhD dissertation](https://qmro.qmul.ac.uk/xmlui/handle/123456789/102618).
 I was more than fortunate to work with Gianni and Brent; they both have their own styles.

 My interests center around computer systems at data centers.
 Before starting PhD, I was initially an Intern and then a Research Assistant at NUS advised by [Djordje Jevdjic](https://www.comp.nus.edu.sg/cs/people/jevdjic/), working on memory management for data center applications.
 I also spent three months studying the feasibility of using virtualization to increase the availability of electrical grid controllers, advised by [Jean-Yves Le Boudec](https://people.epfl.ch/jean-yves.leboudec) at EPFL.
 Btw, Lausanne is beautiful.